U.S. Treasury yields head higher with talk of economic stimulus

 By Karen Pierog

-CHICAGO, March 10 - U.S. Treasury yields on Tuesday rose from all-time lows as global oil and stock markets rebounded after huge losses on Monday fueled by an oil price war and growing concerns over the economic impact of the coronavirus.
+CHICAGO, March 10 - U.S. Treasury yields rose from all-time lows on Tuesday as global oil and stock markets rebounded on optimism that governments would take steps to reboot economies impacted by the global spread of coronavirus.

 "You do have some further talk of fiscal stimulus in the United States and Europe and Japan that's giving some confidence," said Stan Shipley, fixed income strategist at Evercore ISI in New York.